-At the end of each academic year, graduate students are also required to submit an Annual Research Supervisor Feedback Form to the DCT or to the Head if the DCT is the research supervisor The information on this feedback form is confidential and allows the DCT (or Head) to mediate if there is conflict between Research Supervisors and Supervisees.
+At the end of each academic year, graduate students are also required to submit an Annual Research Supervisor Feedback Form to the Department Head (or to the DCT/ADCT if the Head is the research supervisor).
+The information on this feedback form is confidential and allows the Head (or designate) to mediate if there is conflict between Research Supervisors and Supervisees.
 See Appendix J for the Annual Research Supervisor Feedback Form.

-Should the graduate student have a change in supervisors at any point during their MA or PhD program, this must be approved by the DCT and by CoGS, completion and submission of a new Research Supervisor/Supervisee Contract shall be required.
+Should the graduate student have a change in supervisors at any point during their MA or PhD program, this must be approved by the DCT/ADCT and by CoGS, completion and submission of a new Research Supervisor/Supervisee Contract shall be required.
 Proposed research supervisors must meet the criteria as set out in Senate Policy O-9.